peterhinch/micropython-async/TUTORIAL.md

 ```

 The ``Queue`` class provides significant additional functionality in that the
 size of queues may be limited and the status may be interrogated.
-The beahviour
+The behaviour
 on empty status and (where size is limited) the behaviour on full status may be
-cotrolled.
-Full documentation of this is in the code.
+controlled.
+Documentation of this is in the code.

 # 4 Designing classes for asyncio

 ## 4.1 Awaitable classes

-A coro can pause execution by issuing an awaitable object: ``await asyncio.sleep(delay_secs)``
+A coro can pause execution by issuing an ``awaitable`` object: ``await asyncio.sleep(delay_secs)``
 is an example.
-This can be extended to custom classes:
+This can be extended to custom classes by implementing an ``__await__``
+special method:

 ```python
 async def bar():